 Make sure you follow high-security protocols with your social media passwords.
 If someone hacks your personal account, that’s an inconvenience.
 If someone hacks your university account, there’s a much larger problem.
 You could lose access to that whole account, and worse, someone unknown could potentially post inappropriate things that look like they’re coming from the university.

 Use passwords that follow Technology Services’ guidelines for data security, such as using uppercase and lowercase letters, not using easy-to-guess words and phrases, using numbers and special characters in your password, etc. For instance instead of “password,” a better option would be “P@ssw0rd#.”
-And always be wary of clicking on links from users/accounts/e-mail addresses you don’t recognize or providing your account information to unsecure sources.
+And always be wary of clicking on links from users/accounts/email addresses you don’t recognize or providing your account information to sources that aren't secure.

 Also related to security, pay attention to the privacy and security settings on your accounts, especially on Facebook.
 Consider carefully where you post certain media, as some sites may have policies about being able to use your images indiscriminately without your permission.